TheCompez/RestService/README.md

 ## Installation
 <p>
 First of all, You need to make sure that curl library is installed on your development environment.
+So it may have some problems!
 </p>

 ## Building